 Please write your name, apartment number and the date (day, month, and year) you check out the book on the card and drop it in the basket on the shelf in the Reading Room.

-Although there is no strict time limit on how long you may keep a library item, please be considerate of other residents and return material as soon as you have finished using it.
+Fairfax County books must be returned in two weeks.
+Although there is no strict time limit on how long you may keep a GHBC library item, please be considerate of other residents and return material as soon as you have finished using it.

 To return books please put them through the book return slot next to the door to the library office.
 Library volunteers will put cards back in and re shelve them.